rafaelfiume/sketch/docs/Auth.md

 ### Hashed Password and Salt Uniqueness

 Enforcing salt uniqueness prevents precomputed hash attacks.
+Note that salt should be retained during updates.

 However, enforcing hashed password uniqueness can cause collisions (e.g. when migrating to a new hash algorithm) and cause performance issues (?).